Welfare policy for students under 18

 Procedure for complaints and allegations

-Complaints about social media misuse or cyberbullying by a Bell student should be directed to the Student Service Manager/Coordinator in the first instance.
-Complaints and allegations will be logged and referred to the Director of Education.
+Complaints about social media misuse or cyberbullying by a Bell student should be directed to the Student Service Manager in the first instance.
+Complaints and allegations will be logged and referred to the Head of Operations.

 Complaints or allegations concerning the misuse of social media by Bell students will be dealt with using the procedures set out in the Student Disciplinary procedure.
 Where a complaint involves threatening or potentially criminal online social media behaviour, Bell will escalate to the local authorities.